Empower Yourself with RAVES

 For every second we are on that phone, searching for that phone, or wishing we had that phone, we are food for bears.
 Figuratively and literally.

-An hour later we where talking about defence against sexual assault, and that 1 in 3 Australian girls under the age of 16 had already been the victim of sexual assault.
-This meant that at a hand full of girls in the classroom could have been sexually assaulted already.
+Later in the session I was teaching sexual assault strategies and discussed ABS statistics indicating that 1 in 3 Australian girls under the age of 16 had already been the victim of sexual assault.
+This statistic suggests that at a hand full of females in the classroom at the time may have already experienced assaults.
 This may have made my 'phone sitting student' uncomfortable.
 Or not?
-So she got her phone out again and started to show her boyfriend something that was uber interesting.
-In plain view.
+So she got her phone out again and started to show her boyfriend something that was incredibly interesting and started chatting loudly to him.
+Her boyfriend seemed uncomfortable with her behaviour and the rest of the class restlessly shuffled trying to ignore her one-sided conversation.

-I related to her that while she may not be concerned about her personal safety, statistically the person beside her may already a victim (1 in 6 boys experience sexual abuse before the age of 16), or will be in the future, so don't deny them the right to learn strategies to keep them safe.
-I told her to put her phone away or leave.
-So with a great gusto (the most activity I had seen from her all day) she threw her arms in the air and left with a cloud of expletives and statements blaming everyone else for her predicament.
+I related to my phone gazing student that while she may not be concerned about her personal safety statistically the person beside her may already a victim (1 in 6 boys experience sexual abuse before the age of 16), or will be in the future, so it would be selfish to deny them the right to learn strategies to keep them safe.
+I told her to put her phone away or to leave the classroom.
+So with a great gusto, and the most physical activity I had seen from her all day, she threw her arms in the air and left with a cloud of obscenities and statements blaming everyone else for her predicament.
 "I wasn't even on the phhhoooonnnnnneee!!!
-Wah!"
+This is soooooo unfair."
+She left the room with a phone held fist pump and the slam of a glass sliding door.
+The teachers looked on as if this was all completely normal.
+Just another day at the circus.

-She was like a cocaine addict being denied a hit.
+Her behaviour was similar to a drug addict being denied a hit.
 Violent.
 Irrational.
+Erratic.
 Inconsolable.

-The cycle becomes more vicious when you consider that this girl, when feeling triggered, may then use her phone (as she is hiding in the school dunny) to attack her 'frenemies' on social media.
+But let's step this story a little further.
+This student, when feeling triggered, may then use her phone as she is hiding in the school toilet to attack her 'frenemies' on social media.
+To attack the school.
+To attack teachers.
+To attack me.
 These attacks will lack emotional intelligence, the ability to discern, and most certainly lack empathy.
 Her brain will be stuck in lizard brain - the brain that attacks, plays dead, and then attacks again.
 The same brain that trolls and bullies and lashes out.
 The same brain that blames other people for how they feel.
-But let's think about the person/people that may be at the end of the attack: they too may have a dependance on their phone, and a lack of emotional resilience.
+But let's think about the people that may be at the end of the attack: they too may have a dependance on their phone, and a lack of emotional resilience.
 So when they read/ hear/ are confronted by the outburst of a lizard brain this may trigger a defensive reaction within them.
 Lizard V Lizard.
-And then they may start to lash out - or - retreat into depression.
+And then they may start to lash out via social media - or - spiral into depression.
 And we don't need the statistics on teen suicide to see where this is going.
 The phone has caused a cycle of mental illness, dependance, and aggression, and has enabled countless premature deaths.
 Are we brave enough to put a number to a death toll?

 Without boring you too much let's think about a couple of times the phone puts your child at risk: